HyunJunSik/hometanding/README.md

 This project is a starting point for a Flutter application.

-Let's see is lib directory.
+Let's see in lib directory.

 You can see codes about every screens.